hgautam/ds-algorithms/Hash-tables/README.md

 Uses hash function to transform key to an index.

-Key collisons can be an uses.
-Smart hashing functions minimize or eliminate collisons.
+Key collisions can be an uses.
+Smart hashing functions minimize or eliminate collisions.

 Resizing is also used to optimize hash tables.